pcamus/pymath/Limits/sym_limit/README.md

   **`sp.oo`** (2 lowercase "o") means infinity.

-  The **`pprint()`** instruction meaning *pretty print* is used to display the more readeable mathematical expression using several lines and special characters.
+  The **`pprint()`** instruction meaning *pretty print* is used to display the more readable mathematical expression using several lines and special characters.

-  The result is :
+  The result is:

   ![](pprint_result.jpg)